 Installed Building Products Inc - Asset Resilience Ratio

-Installed Building Products Inc (IBP) has an Asset Resilience Ratio of 16.25% as of September 2025.
+Installed Building Products Inc (IBP) has an Asset Resilience Ratio of 15.57% as of December 2025.
 The Asset Resilience Ratio measures the percentage of a company's total assets that are held in liquid form (cash and short-term investments).
 This metric indicates how well-positioned the company is to handle unexpected financial challenges, economic downturns, or strategic opportunities without requiring external financing.
-Read Installed Building Products Inc total liabilities for a breakdown of total debt and financial obligations.
+Check Installed Building Products Inc (IBP) strategic investment index to assess the company's strategic physical and investment asset allocation.

 Liquid Assets